Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 - core library and font maintenance
 - data preservation and migration planning
 - Platform V3 development
-- partner-facing coordination and support materials
+- partner-facing coordination and stewardship materials

 The first goal is continuity.